Welcome to our Workplace Accident Investigation Guide

 To decide if an Accident or Incident is ‘work-related’, it must be determined if the event was due to:

 - The way the work was organised, carried out or supervised

 - Any machinery, vehicle, plant, substances or equipment used for work

 - The condition of the site or premises where the event occurred

-Download our fillable Accident Report Form template (below) to keep an accurate record of accidents and incidents in your workplace.
+Choose our Accident Report Bundle to help keep an accurate record of accidents/incidents & investigations in your workplace.